deadlock-api/deadlock-api-ingest/README.md

 ### Windows Manual Setup
 1. Download `deadlock-api-ingest-windows-latest.exe`
-2. Place it in `C:\Program Files\deadlock-api-ingest\`
+2. Place it in `%LOCALAPPDATA%\deadlock-api-ingest\`
-3. Create a Windows service using `sc.exe` or install as a startup program
+3. Create a scheduled task to run on user login (no admin required)

 ### Linux Manual Setup
 1. Download `deadlock-api-ingest-ubuntu-latest`
-2. Place it in `/opt/deadlock-api-ingest/` or `/usr/local/bin/`
+2. Place it in `~/.local/share/deadlock-api-ingest/` or `~/.local/bin/`
 3. Make it executable: `chmod +x deadlock-api-ingest`
-4. Create a systemd service file in `/etc/systemd/system/`
+4. Create a systemd user service file in `~/.config/systemd/user/`

 ## Privacy & Security